North Node Eclipse Remediation + Rituals

 Or, give yourself the day off!
 Eclipses very often result in lack of energy and motivation.
 Breathe deeply.
 Drink water.
 Meditate.
 Fast (or eat lightly and healthily).
 Reduce exposure to Eclipse light.
 Be kind to yourself.
 Rest 🙏

 Any and all of these suggestions can be done during the live Eclipse window, but are also good to enact until the Moon leaves the sign in which the Eclipse occurred.
-The Moon leaves Leo and enters Virgo on Saturday, August 11th at 9:00PM Pacific Daylight Time.
+The Moon leaves Leo and enters Virgo on Tuesday, January 22nd at about 8:00PM PST.